priyanshu24071/event_analytics/README.md

 Multi-Tenancy

-Organizational accounts to manage your team.
+Organizational accounts to manage a team.

 Role-based permissions for security.